mattkaar/aia-web/docs/syllabus.md

 ### Homework Assignments

-Students will complete hands-on labs as homework.
+Students will individually complete hands-on labs as homework.
 These labs are delivered using the TopoMojo platform (<https://topomojo.ini.cmu.edu>), the same environment used to build [Group Projects](#group-project) later in the class.
 Homework assignments will be made available via Canvas, and students must complete each week's required homework by the following **Monday at 4:00pm ET**.
 This gives the TA time to grade homework prior to the start of class each week.

 ### Weekly Quizzes